 No one should have to face sight loss alone.
 Sadly, veterans experiencing sight loss often tell us they have felt lonely or become isolated due to their visual impairment – particularly if they are older.

 We understand the vital importance of social connections, and strive to bring people out of loneliness and social isolation.
-That’s why we provide regular lunch clubs, outings and social events across Scotland for the veterans we support.

 Whether it’s sharing experiences of sight loss or time in the Armed Forces, or a friendly chat about something else entirely, engaging with others can make a big difference.
 Our social opportunities are the perfect way to get out and about and make new connections.